FY 2015

 Outline of the event

-In Kyoto, traditional festivals and events are crowded in each of the four seasons.
-Some festivals, such as the Aoi Festival and the Gion Festival, are famous throughout the country, while others are held quietly and quietly.
-However, they can all be said to represent the prayers of the people living in the ancient city of 1,000 years.
-In this series, we will unravel the various aspects of folk events and popular beliefs rooted in Kyoto, sometimes thinking about the lives of the people of Tokyo in the Edo period, and at other times imagining modern festivals.
+Kyoto is full of traditional festivals and events in each of the four seasons.
+Some of them, such as the Aoi Festival and the Gion Festival, are well-known throughout the country, while others are held quietly and unnoticed.
+However, it can be said that they are all representations of the prayers of the people who live in the ancient city for a thousand years.
+In this series, we will unravel various aspects of folk events and popular beliefs rooted in Kyoto, sometimes thinking about the lives of the people of the city in the Edo period, and at other times imagining modern festivals.

 Venue